assemblerflow/flowcraft/README.md

 What if building your own genomics pipeline would be as simple as:

 ```
-assemblerflow.py build -t "trimmomatic fastqc skesa pilon abricate" -o my_pipeline.nf
+assemblerflow.py build -t "trimmomatic fastqc skesa pilon" -o my_pipeline.nf
 ```

-Seemed pretty simple right?
-What if we run this pipeline on any linux machine or cluster by leveraging the awesomeness of [nextflow](https://www.nextflow.io/) and [docker](https://www.docker.com/)/[singularity](http://singularity.lbl.gov/) containers without having to install any of the pipeline dependencies in a single command?
+Seems pretty simple right?
+What if we could run this pipeline on any linux machine or cluster by leveraging the awesomeness of [nextflow](https://www.nextflow.io/) and [docker](https://www.docker.com/)/[singularity](http://singularity.lbl.gov/) containers without having to install any of the pipeline dependencies in a single command?